Where Does Sugar Enter the Blood?

 Jejunum

 Lactase converts simple sugars to lactose and galactose.
-Maltase converts disaccharides to glucose by hydrolysis.Â
+Maltase converts disaccharides to glucose by hydrolysis.

-Sucrase enhances the breakdown of sucrose to fructose and glucose.Â
+Sucrase enhances the breakdown of sucrose to fructose and glucose.

-After digestion of the carbohydrates, glucose becomes highly concentrated in the intestines than the bloodstream.
-It creates a concentration gradient.Â
+After the carbohydrates are digested, glucose becomes more concentrated in the intestines than in the bloodstream, creating a concentration gradient.

 Thereafter, Sugar (glucose) from the intestines gets absorbed into the bloodstream through diffusion.
-The glucose moves across the walls of the intestines to the bloodstream.Â
+The glucose moves across the walls of the intestines to the bloodstream.

 The insulin enzyme is responsible for balancing the glucose levels in the body.